 During his Summer Economic Update, the Chancellor outlined his plan to ‘protect, support and create’ jobs.

-Our guide will take you through the key steps to safely reopen and ensure the health and safety of your staff and customers.
+Our guide will take you through the key steps to continue operating safely and ensuring compliance with the latest government guidance.

 Preparing your business for a new lockdown – what you need to know

 With local restrictions recently introduced in Greater Manchester, we have pulled together a local lockdown guide to ensure you are prepared throughout the pandemic.

 Mayor reiterates “safety first” message as more businesses prepare to reopen from July 4